Leinaʻala Drummond: Biography

 Leina'ala Ann Teruya was born on May 28, 1946 in Puʻunēnē, Hawaii, on the island of Maui.
 Teruya and her seven siblings grew up on a truck farm in Kīhei, which was destroyed in a hurricane in the late 1950s.
 Teruya spent little time at her family's next home in the ʻĪao Valley, as she boarded at Kamehameha Schools on Oʻahu from 7th grade through high school.

 Teruya graduated from high school in 1964, and entered that year's edition of the Miss Hawaii beauty pageant.
 She was the first winner of the Miss Hawaii pageant from the Neighbor Islands, and advanced to Miss America in 1965, where she placed in the top 10.

 Teruya worked for Hawaiian Airlines for 10 years, briefly as a flight attendant and later in the airline's sales and marketing department.
 In 1973, the airline adopted a new logo featuring her likeness.

-The mother of two daughters named Kawika and Christina, she was married to John Robert Drummond for 24 years, until his death in 2000.
+The mother of a son and daughter named Kawika and Christina, she was married to John Robert Drummond for 24 years, until his death in 2000.
 In her later life, LeinaʻAla Drummond served on the Maui County Council and became an ordained pastor.
 Drummond appeared on a radio program hosted by Danny Yamashiro in 2020, recounting her journey to Christianity and her work in business, politics, and advocacy.

 Drummond died of cancer in Hilo on September 18, 2023, at the age of 77.